MurkySea/mazi-fieryfox/README.md

 ## OpenAI Features

-Some options such as AI quest generation use the OpenAI API.
+Some options such as AI quest and story generation use the OpenAI API.
 To enable these features, provide your own API key:

 1. Open the game in your browser and click the **API Key** button in the top bar.
 2. Enter your OpenAI API key when prompted.
 The key is saved to local storage under `openaiKey`.

 You can clear the key at any time by removing `openaiKey` from your browser's local storage.

+With a key set you can:
+ - Generate AI quests from the Tasks tab.
+ - Generate AI companions from the Gacha tab.
+ - Generate an AI story from the Map tab.